tinderjs/tinder-desktop/README.md

 #### Development ####

-You'll need to run `npm install` and `bower install` in the main directory, and `npm install` inside of desktop-app before starting.

-Also, ensure you have gulp installed (`npm install -g gulp-cli`).
+Run `npm install` in the main directory, and ensure you have gulp installed (`npm install -g gulp-cli`).

 ###### Running